-This takes place via e-mail and via attachment of the CoLP and the WIS.
+Factories and workers are informed directly.
+This takes place via e-mail and by posting the Workerinfosheet (WIS) with the Code of Labour Practices (CoLP) on the workfloor.
 The FWF story and related requirements are also dealt with in detail during factory visits and training sessions (WEP).